 Meryl Streep knows a thing or two about long-term success, and her marriage is no exception.
-She and sculptor Don Gummer have been married since 1978, and he'll likely be her red carpet date to this Sunday's Academy Awards.
-Meryl may have been mentioned more than God in Oscars acceptance speeches over the last decade, but at the 2012 Academy Awards, it was her husband who received a sweet shoutout.
+She and sculptor Don Gummer have been married since 1978, and he's been by her side at a number of industry events and award shows in the years since.
+Meryl may have been mentioned more than God in Oscars acceptance speeches over the last decade, but at the 2012 Academy Awards, it was her husband who received a sweet shout-out.
 When Meryl won best actress for The Iron Lady, she said, "First I'm going to thank Don because when you thank your husband at the end of the speech they play him out with the music, and I want him to know that everything I value most in our lives you've given me."
-The pair first met after her partner, John Cazale - of The Godfather and Deer Hunter - died of bone cancer.
-She was invited to move into the vacant apartment of her brother's friend, »
+The pair first met after her partner John Cazale - of The Godfather and The Deer Hunter - died of bone cancer.
+She »

 - Laura Marie Meyers

 The Godfather was the ninth feature film to be directed by Academy Award winner Francis Ford Coppola – but it was arguably the first feature film to cement him in the firmament of Hollywood as a filmmaking icon.
 The 1972 crime drama – with a running time just shy of three hours – went on to spawn a film trilogy that entered into popular culture, and continues to wield hefty influence today, a full 45 years after it was first released.
 That alone is reason enough to be very excited that HBO Films is developing Francis And The Godfather, which will seek to tell the story behind the making of that epic movie.

 Based on the book by Mario Puzo, The Godfather featured a script by Puzo and Coppola, and chronicled events befalling the Corleone family, as the elderly patriarch hands control of his organised crime empire to his son.
 With Marlon Brando in the role of Don Vito Corleone, »